My areas of interest include computers, audio recording technology and studio setups, and any kind of hardware in between.

 Tracking Down a Good, Cheap Vinyl Record Player

 From the outside looking in, a person might think that all record players are the same and produce the same sound quality.
 That simply isn't the case!
-Certain technologies are better than others, and a number of small factors can make or break your whole experience.
-Quality is important, but fortunately there are a few select manufacturers who still make some of the best budget turntables for a very decent cost.
+Certain technologies are better than others, and several small factors can make or break your whole experience.
+Quality is important; fortunately, a few select manufacturers still make some of the best budget turntables for a very decent cost.

 By reviewing four of my favorite inexpensive vinyl record players, I'm hoping to steer you in the right direction and help you avoid buying a dud.
 I will look at each product closely and list the pros and cons, the technology used, and what you can expect from it.
-I'm also briefly going to touch on a few things to watch for with any turntable.
+I'm also briefly touching on a few things to watch for with any turntable.